Book II — The Law of Lead

 12++4+4 damage

 Steps apply differently in different contexts: +1 damage in combat, +1 to leverage / duration / information depth in social and exploration, +1 to duration / area / intensity for Psionic Talents (each Talent specifies how).
+A Margin-12 hit is the kind of thing they tell stories about.

 Critical Success

-• Vital Strike: +1 damage.
+• Vital Strike: the attack deals +1 damage.

-• Adrenaline Surge: +1 Mettle recovered.
+• Adrenaline Surge: regain 1 Mettle.

 • Trigger a Weapon Quality (Bleed, Stun, Knockdown, etc.) that’s normally optional.

-• Narrative advantage at the GM’s discretion.
+• Narrative advantage at the GM’s discretion — information revealed, a tactical opening created, enemy morale broken.

 Fumble

-• Weapon jams; clear with an action.
+• Weapon jams; clear it with an action.

-• Equipment damaged; needs Downtime repair.
+• Equipment is damaged; needs Downtime repair.

 Bleed Dice: The Chamber

 Sometimes the dice aren’t enough.
 The shot has to land.
 The lock has to open.
 The lie has to convince.
+Bleed Dice are how you reach beyond your training and pull more from the Current, and they come with a price.

 Adding Bleed Dice

 Before you roll, you may add 1, 2, or 3 Bleed Dice to your pool.
 They are added to your normal pool dice; you still select the two highest of all dice rolled.
+Bleed Dice are physically distinct (different color or size) because only Bleed Dice can cause Backlash.

 Backlash